Frequently Asked Questions

 How many pages should my chapbook be?

-Ideally, using a 5.5″ X 8.5″ page, in 11pt New Times Roman font, 20 pages of poetry or fiction.
+Ideally, using a 5.5″ X 8.5″ page, in 11pt New Times Roman font, 20 pages of poetry.
 If you can’t figure that out, make your best guess.
 If we like the work and it is the wrong size, we will make suggestions to try and come up with a solution that works for both of us.

 Do you accept simultaneous submissions?